 U style locks are often purchased with a flex cable lock allowing the owner to secure the front wheel to the bike’s frame.
 Check out our guide on U style lock here.

-Bike locks should be a percentage of the value of the Bike
+How much Bike locks cost should be a percentage of the value of the Bike

 Much like bike helmets or reflectors, a good quality bike lock should be standard equipment for bikers.
 A bike owner should evaluate the price of the bike and make the bike lock a percentage of the value of the bike.